Trump unveils coronavirus 'opening up America again' plan

 Continue Reading Below

-President Trump announced his new guidelines for “opening up America again” amid the coronavirus pandemic Thursday that allow for a push for normalcy in some areas even before the April 30 date previously set by the White House.
+President Trump announced his new guidelines for “opening up America again” amid the coronavirus pandemic Thursday that allow for a push for normalcy in some areas even before the April 30 date previously set by the White House — in some states, as soon as Friday.

 "Instead of a blanket shutdown, we will focus on sheltering the highest-risk individuals," he said.

 Trump said the "curve" of new cases "has flattened" and 30 percent of the country hasn't had a new case in the past seven days.
-While some areas will reopen later, Trump said it's necessary to have a working economy in order to keep food and medical supplies being delivered to where they're needed.
+While some areas will reopen later, the president said it's necessary to have a working economy in order to keep food and medical supplies being delivered to where they're needed.

 "Some states will be able to open up sooner than others," Trump said.
 "Some states are not in the kind of trouble others are in.
 Now that we have passed the peak of new cases, we're starting our life again.
 We're starting rejuvenation of our economy again in a very safe and structured responsible fashion."